TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Experimental Procedure

 \textbf{RQ2 (Explainability):} \emph{Are the \topomap regions of the optimal configuration selected by the DNN assessor distinguishable according to human assessors?}

 Our intuition behind a DNN selecting the best topographical configuration lies in the idea that it may simulate a human assessing whether two clusters are distinguishable or not.
-We want to determine whether human assessors are able to identify patterns that differentiate \topomap's clusters in a way that correlates with the automated assessment made by \topomap's DNN assessor.
+In this RQ, we want to determine whether human assessors are able to identify patterns that differentiate \topomap's clusters in a way that correlates with the automated assessment made by \topomap's DNN assessor.
+For this purpose, we conducted a human study (described in Section~\ref{sec:human-study}) to assess whether the DNN classifier can provide a reliable approximation of the human's ability to recognise and distinguish clusters.
+We base our evaluation on a sample of cluster pairs with different pairwise-accuracies. \changed{We constructed four questionnaires, two for each of the selected image-based classification subjects (MN and CF).
+In total, we collected 20 responses for each questionnaire.}

-\textbf{Metrics}: To answer this question, we compute the Pearson correlation coefficient (PCC) and the associated $p$-value between the human accuracy ($h_{acc}^{A,B}$) and (i) the weighted pairwise accuracy of \topomap's DNN assessor ($w_{acc}^{A,B}$), (ii) the accuracy of a DNN trained and tested only on the pair of clusters under consideration ($t_{acc}^{A,B}$), (iii) the accuracy of the latter DNN on the same exact 10-input sample analysed by the user (${t'}_{acc}^{A,B}$).
+\textbf{Metrics}: To evaluate the correlation, we compute the Pearson correlation coefficient (PCC) and the associated $p$-value between the human accuracy ($h_{acc}^{A,B}$) and (i) the weighted pairwise accuracy of \topomap's DNN assessor ($w_{acc}^{A,B}$), (ii) the accuracy of a DNN trained and tested only on the pair of clusters under consideration ($t_{acc}^{A,B}$), (iii) the accuracy of the latter DNN on the same exact 10-input sample analysed by the user (${t'}_{acc}^{A,B}$).
 We compute the same correlation statistic also for the human perceived difficulty ($h_{\textit{diff}}^{A,B}$).

-\textbf{Human assessment}: We conducted a human study (detailed in Section~\ref{sec:human-study}) to assess whether the DNN classifier can provide a reliable approximation of the human's ability to recognise and distinguish clusters.
-We base our evaluation on a sample of cluster pairs with different pairwise-accuracies.
-In total, this assessment involved 80 different human assessors, 20 for each questionnaire.

 \textbf{RQ3 (Fault Detection):} \emph{Are clusters indicative of failure regions in DL systems?}

 This question aims to assess whether the clusters obtained from \topomap group together instances that share features making them capable of triggering misbehaviours in the tested DL systems.
 In particular, we are interested in determining whether there exist small cluster aggregations that can kill each mutant of the original DL system thanks to a high density of killing contributors.